 Phantom Ganon set

 Is there anything more intimidating than dressing up as the evil Ganon?
 You can wear the full Phantom Ganon set, as long as you have The Campion’s Ballad DLC.
 To acquire the set, you’ll need to finish the EX Treasure: Dark Armor Side Quest by completing a little scavenger hunt.
 This set gives a tremendous boost to your stealth stat and has high defense — perfect for sneaking up on those hard-to-kill enemies.

-Getting your hands on the Phantom Ganon set is easy.
-Locate Ganon Skull just south of Corta Lake, the Ganon Armor in a river north of Sarjon Woods, and the Greaves near some broken statues on the west side of Ebara Forest.
+Luckily, you can acquire The Phantom Ganon set with relative ease and minimal work.
+You can find the Ganon Skull just south of Corta Lake.
+The armor is in a river north of Sarjon Woods, and the Greaves are right by the broken statues on the west side of Ebara Forest.

-To obtain it, you must have The Master of Trials DLC, which is part of the game’s Season Pass.
-You can purchase it for $19.99 from the eShop.
-Once you do so, you’ll be introduced to the EX Treasure: Ancient Mask Side Quest.
+The mask is an amenity that you’ll have to pay for as it is part of The Master of Trials DLC which you can only access if you have a season pass.
+You can purchase Majora’s Mask for $19.99 in the eShop.
+Once you do so, you’ll get to check out the EX Treasure: Ancient Mask Side Quest.
 The mask is buried at Kolomo Garrison Ruins, just north of the Forest of Time.

 - The best upcoming PS5 games: 2023, 2024, and beyond

 - Zelda: Tears of the Kingdom’s new update removes item duplication glitch

 - How to repair weapons in Zelda: Tears of the Kingdom